-iOS 18 Public Beta Now Available.
+iOS 18 is Now Available.
 Here’s What’s New in the Apple Home App

-iOS 18 is officially here for Public Beta testers and with it come some small, but significant changes to the Apple Home app.
+iOS 18 is officially here and with it come some small, but significant changes to the Apple Home app.
 This year, Apple has introduced new ways for managing your smart home, expanded the capabilities of the Energy tab, and opened its doors to a whole new category of devices.

 Please note: This page may contain affiliate links.
 Read our ethics policy